yolken/yolken-blog/site/_posts/2023-06-18-goodbye-san-francisco.md

 what's happening.
 Sure, they will occasionally rant in public and promise to fix things [^4], but after a quick surge of activity, the streets just go back to their previous state or get worse.
-I got the sense that they just enjoyed the money (SF officials are among the highest paid in the country [^5]) and prestige of their jobs, and were coasting until they could find something better.
+I got the sense that they just enjoyed the prestige and money of their jobs (SF officials are among the highest paid in the country [^5]), and were coasting until they could find something longer-term.

 ## Why it matters